 Take advantage of City services and resources, including the treasures of the Recreation Department network of parks and off-leash dog parks.

-Portsmouth Public Library --- The library building is now open for limited hours -- just 20 patrons at a time.
+Portsmouth Public Library --- The library building offers a wide range of online services and curbside checkout.
 For all the details, click here.

 Free Streaming Movies with Kanopy!
 Watch award-winning popular movies, classic cinema, documentaries, and family films for free with a library card!
 The library is now offering Kanopy on a trial basis – give it a try and let them know what you think!
 Browse the collection of over 30,000 popular movies, documentaries, classic films, world cinema, and films for children of all ages.
 Stream films anytime, anywhere, on your preferred devices – there is a Kanopy app for most smartphones, tablets and smart TVs.
 Watch up to four titles per calendar month.
 And bonus: during the lockdown, Kanopy is offering many films that do not count toward the limit: the latest critically acclaimed films, cinema classics and films from the Criterion Collection, family films, shorts, and television, even the Great Courses series!
 Visit cityofportsmouth.com/library/kanopy to get started.